rajdip20/80-Day-With-Python/README.md

 <a href="https://github.com/rajdip20/80-Day-With-Python/tree/main/Day%2069/Blog">Blog Website</a>.<br>

 <a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2070">Day 70</a>: Today I learn about how to Publish Our Flask Website and also Version
 Control in Git, upgrade the Database using SQLite.
-After all of this I learn how to publish my website using Heroku.
+After all of this I learn how to publish my website using Heroku.<br>

+<a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2071">Day 71</a>: Today I learn about Data Exploration with Pandas by Analysing the
+Post-University Salaries of Graduates by Major.
+The analysis called <a href="https://github.com/rajdip20/80-Day-With-Python/blob/main/Day%2071/Data%20Exploration/Data_Exploration.ipynb">Data Exploration</a>.<br>